Missouri Wrongful Death Claim: Who Can File and What Damages Are Recoverable?

 The first priority group includes the surviving spouse, children, descendants of deceased children, and the mother or father of the deceased.
 If none exist, siblings or their descendants may be able to file.
 If no eligible family member exists in those groups, the court may appoint a plaintiff ad litem.

-What is the statute of limitations for wrongful death in Missouri?
+What is the time limit for filing for wrongful death in Missouri?

 Missouri generally requires a wrongful death lawsuit to be filed within three years of the date of death.
 Missing that deadline can bar the claim, so families should get legal advice as soon as possible.

-What damages can be recovered in a Missouri wrongful death case?
+What compensation can be recovered in a Missouri wrongful death case?

 Recoverable damages may include medical expenses related to the fatal injury, funeral and burial costs, lost income and support, loss of services, loss of companionship, comfort, guidance, counsel, training, and other damages supported by Missouri law and the evidence.

-Is a wrongful death claim the same as a survival action?
+Is a wrongful death claim different from a survival action?

 No. A wrongful death claim focuses on the familys losses caused by the death.
 A survival action focuses on claims the deceased person had before death that continue after death.
 Some cases require analysis of both.

-Can there be a wrongful death claim if no criminal charges are filed?
+Can you file a claim if no criminal charges were brought?

 Yes.
 A wrongful death claim is a civil case.
 It can exist even if prosecutors do not file criminal charges, or if a criminal case has a different result.
 The civil standard of proof is different from the criminal standard.

-How is a wrongful death settlement divided in Missouri?
+How is a wrongful death settlement divided among family in Missouri?

 Distribution depends on Missouri law, the eligible beneficiaries, the settlement terms, and sometimes court approval.
 Because multiple family members may have interests in the recovery, families should get legal advice before agreeing to any settlement distribution.